rahul-gill/rahul-gill.github.io/docs/mobile-app-dev/Apps.md

 - Groups nad inside that group opinions and these are upvoted devoted
 - A way to find the opinion you have and if someone has posted it already on the app

+## Habits app
+- checkbox/numbered progress, numbered progress should be easy to fill like 5 stars
+- separate out notifications and progress filling
+- progress filling should be as easy as it can be
+- feature to add notes for the day, on which the person messed up
+- a panic button widget, which on clicked shows the strategies the user have collected(In panic we usually don't find us looking up for that note in which we wrote how to handle panic, making is easily available can solve the problem)
+- category feature to allow users to focus on habits with a particular importance level at one time

 ## Topics
 - room database migration and nested objects